Master76/demo4nwjs/README.md

 1. do as [node-canvas Installation windows](https://github.com/Automattic/node-canvas/wiki/Installation---Windows) says
 1. npm install
 1. npm install nw-gyp -g
+1. if you are using windows, just run nwgyp_rebuild.bat. else do the following step.
 1. cd node_modules/canvas and run "nw-gyp rebuild --target=0.17.0 --arch=x64"
-when error, modify the file common.gypi in folder like "C:\Users\Administrator\.nw-gyp\0.17.0" as below
+when error, modify the file common.gypi in folder like "C:\Users\\%UserName%\\.nw-gyp\0.17.0" as below

 ```
 line 36: ['OS=="win"', {